 M&G Holidays is a singles friendship group that welcomes friends and family.

 Through email, word of mouth and flyers to around 300 people, Maureen finds that her trips and holidays fill up consistently, with overseas holidays in Europe and river cruises traditionally being the most popular.

 Maureen said: “I think having people still coming on my trips, on and off, during my 40 years of organising speaks for itself.
 I never have trouble filling the trips and often having a waiting list.”

 River cruise holidays have included the Danube, visiting Budapest, and sailing along the Rhine, visiting Cologne.

 Some day trips take place but it’s short breaks and holidays that remain the focus.
 Arranging a long haul holiday in the future is definitely an ambition for Maureen with India high on the hit list.

 She told us: “I’m a people person and I just love everybody in my group; I’m very lucky that I get on with everyone.
 I like meeting lovely people; I’m never bored.
 It’s like having a massive group of friends.”

 The Group Travel Organiser of the Year Award® is presented annually during the Group Leisure & Travel Awards.

-This year’s ceremony will be broadcast from a custom studio and hosted by TV presenter and travel journalist, Julie Peasgood.
-You can watch it through groupleisureandtravel.com/awards at 4.30pm on Thursday 28th October 2021.
+The 2021 ceremony was broadcast from a custom studio and hosted by TV presenter and travel journalist, Julie Peasgood at groupleisureandtravel.com/awards.